 Both recreational and commercial flying require permits from CAAF.

 Notes for recreational drone pilots flying for fun in Fiji

 Recreational drone users should use the form “OP 137 – Issue of Remotely Piloted Aircraft System (RPAS) Declaration and Permit for Recreational Use Only” when applying for a permit.
 Please email it to firstname.lastname@example.org

 There is no fee required for a recreational drone permit when you apply directly.
 Several service companies may charge you a fee starting at USD 50 to submit your application on your behalf.

-Notes for Commercial Drone Services operations in Fiji
+Notes for operating Commercial Drone Services in Fiji

 Commercial operators using drones greater than 7 kg are subject to additional regulations.
 In these instances, you must possess a pilot’s license.